wix/Detox/docs/APIRef.ActionsOnElement.md

 Simulates tapping of the backspace key into the element, using the system's builtin keyboard and typing behavior.

 On iOS, any element can be sent backspace key input, as long as it can become first responder and conforms to the [`UITextInput`](https://developer.apple.com/documentation/uikit/uitextinput) protocol.
+Before tapping on the backspace key, Detox attempts making the element the first responder, if it isn't already.
+If the element’s window is not key window, Detox attempts making it the key window.

 ```js
 await element(by.id('textField')).tapBackspaceKey();